An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Bunker Trap Shooting

-• Description: Targets are thrown in multiple directions from a single bunker.
+• What is it?
+Targets are thrown in multiple directions from a single bunker.

 • Goal / Objective: Hit as many flying clay targets as possible.